Ailing AstraZeneca to cut one in 10 jobs

 Pascal Soriot said he had no quick fix for the company and ruled out the idea of diversifying away from prescription drugs, as several rivals have done.
 He plans instead to invest in scientific research to replenish a sparse new drug pipeline.

 It promises to be a long haul.
-Still, AstraZeneca believes it can double the number of drugs in late-stage development by 2016 and by 2018 it expects revenue to "significantly exceed" the current market consensus of $21.5 billion.
+Still, AstraZeneca believes it can double the number of drugs in late-stage development by 2016 and by 2018 it expects revenue to "significantly exceed" the current market consensus of $21.5 billion (14.1 billion pounds).

-Research efforts will in future focus on three main disease areas and AstraZeneca will strike more external deals - following a $240 million tie-up with Moderna Therapeutics - to bring in new products, particularly in specialty medicine.
+Research efforts will in future focus on three main disease areas and AstraZeneca will strike more external deals - following a $240 million (158 million pounds) tie-up with Moderna Therapeutics - to bring in new products, particularly in specialty medicine.

 Investors may be reluctant to give Soriot too much credit until they see concrete signs of new drugs nearing the market.